 We have a two-tier justice system, one for the Clintons and one for the rest of us.

-And you have subpoenaed emails and you delete them, and you bleach bit your hard drive, kind of like an acid wash, and you beat up your devices into ity bitsy pieces.
+You know, I dare say that if any of you did what Clinton did, and let's just take the obstruction case alone, and you have subpoenaed emails and you delete them, and you bleach bit your hard drive, kind of like an acid wash, and you beat up your devices into itsy bitsy pieces, it's never going to work out for you the way it did for her.

 Well, that means we have a big problem in this country.

-Anyway, let's go to uh Larry in Chicago.
+Anyway, let's go to Larry in Chicago.

 Larry, hi, how are you?